-Rockwell Primaries South Development Corporation (Rockwell Primaries South), formerly ATR KimEng Land, Inc., which was 60% owned by Rockwell Primaries and 40% owned by ATR Holdings, Inc. and Dragon Eagle International Limited.
+Rockwell Primaries South Development Corporation (Rockwell Primaries South), formerly ATR KimEng Land, Inc., which was 60% owned by Rockwell Primaries Development Corporation (Rockwell Primaries) and 40% owned by ATR Holdings, Inc. and Dragon Eagle International Limited.
 Last July 29, 2019, the Parties entered into a Share Sale and Purchase Agreement wherein Rockwell Primaries bought the 40% shared owned by ATR Holdings, Inc and Dragon Eagle International.
 Rockwell Primaries South will complete the development of the undeveloped portion (61,787 square meters) of the Tribecca Private Residences located along the East Service Road in Muntinlupa City.
 The new development was launched in October 2016 as East Bay Residences, with The Fordham, the first of the five towers to be developed.
-The second tower, Larsen, was launched in December 2019.

 Rockwell MFA Corporation (Rockwell MFA) is a joint venture between the Company and by Mitsui Fudosan (Asia) Pte.
-Ltd. (Mitsui) through SEAI Metro Manila One, Inc., which was incorporated in the Philippines and registered with the SEC on August 22, 2017.
+Ltd. (Mitsui) through SEAI Metro Manila One, Inc., which was incorporated in the Philippines and registered with the Philippine Securities and Exchange Commission (SEC) on August 22, 2017.
 The Company owns 80% of the business.
 It's first project, The Arton West, was launched in July 2017.
-The Arton North and Arton East were launched last March 2018 and July 2021, respectively

-Rockwell Carmelray Development Corporation (Rockwell Carmelray), formerly Carmelray Property Holdings Inc., is a joint venture between the Company and by the Yulo family's Carmelray

-Property Holdings and San Ramon Holdings, which was incorporated in the Philippines and registered with the SEC on July 5, 2018.
+Rockwell Carmelray Development Corporation (Rockwell Carmelray), formerly Carmelray Property Holdings Inc., is a joint venture between the Company and by the Yulo family's Carmelray Property Holdings and San Ramon Holdings, which was incorporated in the Philippines and registered with the Philippine Securities and Exchange Commission (SEC) on July 5, 2018.
 On August 8, 2018, the Company purchased 14.7% interest in Rockwell Carmelray, equivalent to 450,000 common shares.
 On November 20, 2019, it subscribed to an additional 240.9 million Class A redeemable preferred shares, representing 37.6% of the total issued and outstanding shares of Rockwell Carmelray.
-As a result, the Company owns 52.3% of the business as of December 2019.
+As a result, the Company owns 52.16% of the business as of December 2019.
 The first phase of the project, Rockwell South at Carmelray was launched last September 2019.
-As of December 31, 2021 and 2020, the Company owns 63.1% and 54.9% of Rockwell Carmelray, respectively.
-The increase in the Company's ownership resulted from Rockwell Carmerlay's redemption of preferred shares held by the Yulo family and San Ramon Holdings in 2021 and 2020.
+As of December 31, 2021, the Company owns 63.12% of Rockwell Carmelray.